 Monday, September 19, 2016

 Haydn’s co-op ends at 2:55 PM.
-Dad picks him up and then they sit in the Greenville Tech parking lot until 3:40 when my college class ends.
-Knowing this, you can understand my confusion when I exited the building to find that the van was nowhere in sight.
+Dad picks him up, and then they sit in the Greenville Tech parking lot until 3:40 when my college class ends.
+Knowing this, you can understand my confusion when I exited the building to find the van nowhere in sight.
 I did not worry, at first.
-I was released a little early and they probably got stuck in traffic or something.
+I was released a little early, and they probably got stuck in traffic or something.

-By now several minutes had passed and I attempted to calmly run through the day’s schedule for my family: after school, we were going to stop at Krispy Kreme for Pirate Day although, I drew a blank because I could not recall the final decision about who, how, and when.
-Dad and Mom planned on attending the 9th and 10th Grade Parent Information Meeting that evening at 6:00 and I made another mental note to remind them that we do not need to go.
-There was something going on in the afternoon, but I couldn’t remember exactly what.
-Again, I began to worry so I quietly sang the first worship song that popped into my head (I do not recall what it was).
-Finally, I sat down on a nearby bench and gazed at the clouds.
+By now several minutes had passed, and I attempted to calmly run through the day’s schedule for my family: after school, we were going to stop by Krispy Kreme for Pirate Day.
+However, I drew a blank when I could not recall the final decision about who, how, and when.
+Dad and Mom planned on attending the 9th and 10th Grade Parent Information Meeting that evening at 6:00 and I made another mental note to remind them that we did not need to go.
+Something was going on in the afternoon, but I couldn’t remember exactly what.
+Again, I began to worry, so I quietly sang the first worship song that popped into my head (I do not recall what it was).
+Finally, I sat down on a nearby bench and returned my gaze to the clouds.

-I planned on asking Kaylee if I could text my mom but I never did.
+I had planned on asking Kaylee if I could text my mom, but I never did.
 Before the whistle that morning (which is blown by our principal five minutes before the first bell) Kaylee had asked Becca if she could walk home with her.
-Becca said she could if she didn’t have to work.
-In the middle of first period Becca’s boss texted her asking if she could ref (her job) and, of course, she said yes despite really wanting to go home in order to complete homework and study for a college test on Wednesday.
+Becca said Kaylee could if Becca didn’t have to work.
 “Did you not walk home with Becca?”
-I asked.
-No, had work.
-“I’d say we could take you home but I don’t know where my dad is,” I explained.
-We had a very short conversation about Pirate Day, they began walking to GMC, Olivia asked about the Geometry homework, they continued walking, and then I asked about the time: 3:45, much earlier than I had expected.
-Reluctantly I returned to the bench half expecting Dad to pull up right then and give a perfectly reasonable explanation for why he was late.
+I asked Kaylee.
+No, because in the middle of first period Becca’s boss texted her asking if she could work.
+Of course, Becca said yes despite really wanting to go home to complete her homework and study for a college test on Wednesday.
+“I’d say we could take you home, but I don’t know where my dad is,” I explained.
+We had a brief conversation about Pirate Day, they continued walking toward the high school, Olivia asked about the Geometry homework, they kept walking, and then I asked about the time: 3:45, much earlier than I had supposed.
+Reluctantly, I returned to the bench half expecting Dad to pull up right then and give a perfectly reasonable explanation for why he was late.
 But he didn’t.

-I pulled out “The Kite Runner”, a book I was reading for Literature & Film, and began to read where I had left off in class that morning.
+I pulled out “The Kite Runner” (a book I was reading for Literature & Film) and began to peruse where I left off in class that morning.
 My reading was quite bumpy as I kept glancing at the road to examine each passing vehicle.
-As each minute passed the feeling that my family had been in a car wreck became more and more prominent in my mind.
-I focussed on the words I was looking at: “‘I’ll come back with your morphine and glass of water, Kaka Jan,’ Soraya said.
+As each minute dragged on the feeling that my family had been in a car wreck became more and more prominent in my mind.
+I focused on the words I was looking at: “‘I’ll come back with your morphine and glass of water, Kaka Jan,’ Soraya said.
 ‘Not tonight,’ he said.
-“There is no pain tonight.’
+‘There is no pain tonight.’
 ‘Okay,’ she said.
 She pulled up his blanket.
 We closed the door.
 Baba never woke up” (Khaled Hosseini, The Kite Runner).
 And then the sirens sounded.

-Firetrucks and police cars but (I prayed) no ambulances.
-Their noise was so loud I knew they were driving along the roads that box in GVLTC and GMC.
+Firetrucks and police cars, but (I prayed) no ambulances.
+Their noise was so loud I knew they were driving along the roads that box in Greenville Tech and GMC.
 I beat the feeling but, in the end, I could not ignore it: my family had been in a wreck.
 There was no other explanation.

-My eyes began to water but I fought back the tears and prayed.
+My eyes began to water, but I fought back the tears and prayed.
 Oh, what a desperate prayer I prayed.
 “Lord, please let them be all right.
 Please let them be all right.”
 And then I reminded myself that God has everything under control.
 Everything will be alright, no matter what happens.
 Everything will be alright… “God is good,” I whispered to myself, remembering a quote from God’s not Dead.
 “All the time.
 And all the time, God is good.”
-I blinked away the last of my tears, took a deep breath, and looked back at my book.
+I blinked away the last of my tears, took a deep breath, and turned back to my book.

-Moments later a red car pulled up but stopped several feet away.
+Moments later a red car came to a halt several feet away.
 I did not pay much attention to it until it honked and my mom got out of the passenger’s seat.
 She motioned me to come so I dropped my book into my backpack, zipped it up, and obeyed.
 Once by her side she gave me a hug and said, “We were in a wreck.
-Everyone is okay but Ansa is a little shaken up.”
-She then explained that “this nice lady”, the driver, had checked to see if they were alright and offered to come pick me up.
-Once introduced I was directed to the back seat and we made our way to the wreck.
+Everyone is okay, but Ansa is a little shaken up.”
+She then explained that “this nice lady,” the driver, had checked to see if they were alright and offered to come pick me up.
+Once introduced I was directed to the back seat and we made our way to the point of impact.